Inclusive $\bar{B} \to X_s \ell^+ \ell^-$ with a hadronic mass cut: Results

 One subtlety is that the expansion in terms of local operators in eq.~\eqref{eq:ope} requires $u\sim 1$.
 It is curious then, that these results are to be used for phenomenology of $\bar{B} \to X_s \ell^+ \ell^-$ with a cut $M_X < M_X^{\rm cut}$ which includes the region $u \ll 1$.
 However, the integral over the region $u\in[0,U]$ is to be interpreted as the difference of the bins $u \in [0, U_{\rm max}]$ and $u \in [U, U_{\rm \max}]$, where the first bin is the standard OPE integrated over the full hadronic mass spectrum, which admits a local expansion via analytic continuation to $u<0$, and the second is assumed to admit an OPE locally in $u\sim 1$.
 In practice, logarithms appear in the integrals

+using $[0,U] = [0,1]-[U,1]$ and the property that the integrals of the distributions vanish on the interval $[0,1]$, see Appendix~\ref{sec:plus}.
 If the hadronic mass cut is in the OPE region, i.e. $U \sim 1$, these logarithms are not large and do not require resummation.
 Therefore, each term in eq.~\eqref{eq:h1} is of equal importance.

 The power corrections $h_I^{ij(\lambda_1,n)}$ are related to the leading power corrections $h_I^{ij(n)}$ order by order in perturbation theory through reparameterization invariance (RPI) relations~\cite{Manohar:2010sf}.
 We find, at lowest order,